Lies to avoid making on your mortgage application

-There are loads of ways you can fudge your application, but here are four of the most common — and the reasons you should really avoid them.
+There are several ways a potential homebuyer can fudge a mortgage application and commit fraud, but here are four of the most common mistruths made.

 1. Saying a down payment loan is a gift